amirinisrael/amirinisrael.github.io/README.md

 Continue to the 2nd, 3rd and 4th bend in a similar manner.

 When you are finished you should have a nearly flat rack.
 If it is not flat, take the time to bend it flat, as best you can.
-Clamping and brazing over a flat plate do the rest.
+Clamping and brazing over a flat plate does the rest.

 When you finish the last bend you will see that the ends overlap.
-This is because rounded corners use less material than the straight corners assumed in the abovementioned length calculation.
+This is because rounded corners use less material than the straight corners assumed in the initial length calculation.

 For large production volumes a bending jig is essential because it is much faster and produces consistent results.